 Should I wait to install Windows 11?

-Once a new version releases, the computer will eventually receive a notification in the Windows Update settings letting you know if the Windows 11 is ready.
-If you do not get the message, you should not try to force it using the Media Creation Tool or Update Assistant because the chances of running into issues will be higher.
+When the new version is ready for your computer, you will receive a notification in the Windows Update settings.
+If you do not get the message, you should not try to force the Windows 11 upgrade because the chances of running into issues will be higher.
 And you may come across errors, such as “This PC can’t be upgraded to Windows 11,” “This PC can’t be upgraded to this version of Windows 11 because of a service or driver that’s not ready yet,” or similar errors.